 The possibilities to configure a website environment are basically endless.
 So it may happen, that MAMP PRO’s remote featues can’t cope with certain server configurations and thus do not work just as expected.

 To troubleshoot such problems, we provide you with a small PHP script with which you can easily check your server’s configuration and a few other statistics about the server’s contents.
 This may point you to a possible configuration issue or something else which may impinge on the functionality of the MAMP PRO’s remote features.

 Confirm your remote PHP settings

 The installation is pretty straightforward:

-- Then connect to your remote server, change to its document root and create a directory called “.test” there with a subdirectory called “scripts”.
+Then connect to your remote server, change to its document root and create a directory called “.test” there with a subdirectory called “scripts”.

 If you should not be able to run this script because the server does not meet the script’s minimum requirements, please contact your hosting provider to ascertain if you can adjust your server’s configuration and - if that is possible - how to do that.

 Script version: 3.2.0 Publish date: 11/10/2022

 Please remove this script as soon as you ran it or protect it with some kind of access restriction (e.g. by adding a properly configured .htaccess file to this subdirectory), since it may reveal informations about your server and its configuration, which in turn could theoretically be used to exploit other security issues of third-party software products running on your server.

 The output of this script will then look something like this: